AaltoSciComp/isolate-namespace/README.md

     "{connection_file}"
   ],
   "display_name": "Python 3 (os) isolated",
-  "language": "python",
+  "language": "python"
-  "env": {
-    "MNTDIRS": ". ~/path/to/conda"
 }
-}
 ```

-You will need to adjust `MNTDIRS` to handle whatever you need to run
+You will need to adjust the `--mnt` option to handle whatever you need to run
 your notebooks.
-The directory containing `{connection_file}` would
-need to be shared - TODO: where is that?

 Then, when you run `nbgrader autograde`, use the
 `--ExecutePreprocessor.kernel_name=python3-isolated` option and it
 will run using this kernel.
-TODO: this needs checking!

 With nbgrader
 -------------